 Bat removal is often a necessity for those living around large amounts of water.
 These eco-systems draw forth mosquitoes and other flying pests and insects.
 In turn, these regions become very active areas for these creatures.

 If you live or work in one of these sections of Guilford County NC, you may notice them taking up residence in the attic area of your facility.
 They may also hide behind shutters and window seals and wall voids.
 Bats love roosting on the inside of gable vents, ridge vent and other exhaust vents along the roof line.
 If you suspect bats the attic you may be in need of our services.

-In these instances, allow us to handle the problem and keep them out for good!
+In these instances, allow us to handle the problem and keep bats out for good!

-While you may find bats to be icky, they play a vital role in our North Carolina eco-system!
+While you may find bats to be icky, they play a vital role in our North Carolina’s eco-system!

-What many people don’t realize though bat plays an important role in many ecosystems.
-They help to keep the populations of insects and bugs from getting too high.
+What many people don’t realize though bat play an important role in many ecosystems, they help to keep the population of insects and bugs from getting too high.
 They also help with pollination, something that the bees and birds are usually given all of the credit for!